techidaily/site-win11/source/_posts/jumpstart-your-system-top-tips-for-black-screen-on-win11.md

  The repair process won’t take long and will give you a report once it is complete.
 You can try the additional methods if this one doesn’t work for you.

  PassFab is currently offering discounts of up to 80% across its range of software tools and utilities to celebrate Thanksgiving and Black Friday 2022\.
-This makes it possible to get your hands on a copy of[PassFab FixUWin](https://www.passfab.com/products/fix-windows.html) for just $39.95 per year.
+This makes it possible to get your hands on a copy of [PassFab FixUWin](https://www.passfab.com/products/fix-windows.html) for just $39.95 per year.

 ## Method 2: Reset Your PC